What is a removable dental bridge?

 Combination Metal Framework with Flexible Clasp Partials

-For the patient with high esthetic demands who also needs the most stable framework possible, we are now able to make a metal framework with clasps made of the pink material used in Valplast or Flexite partials.
+For the patient with high aesthetic demands who also needs the most stable framework possible, we are now able to make a metal framework with clasps made of the pink material used in Valplast or Flexite partials.
 This allows us to hide the clasps while alleviating many of the sore spot problems associated with flexible frameworks.

 The Manhattan Dentist, Dr. Binder will spend time consulting with you on which removable partial denture is best for you.